Skip to main content

 Start by identifying the major phases required to complete your goal, then break each phase into specific milestones with clear completion criteria.
 Finally, decompose each milestone into tasks that take two hours or less.
 This four-level hierarchy (outcome, phases, milestones, tasks) transforms any ambitious goal from overwhelming to actionable.

-What is goal decomposition and why does it work?
+What is Goal decomposition and why does it work?

 Goal decomposition is the process of breaking a large objective into progressively smaller, more manageable pieces.
 It works because it reduces cognitive overwhelm, creates clear entry points for action, and provides visible progress signals that sustain motivation.
 Research shows that vague, large tasks trigger stress responses, while specific, small tasks trigger action.